-Scratching the surface: why skin allergies make us itchJune 6th, 2013 in Inflammatory disorders /
+Scratching the surface: why skin allergies make us itchJune 6, 2013 by Helen Dodson in Medicine & Health / Inflammatory disorders

 A Yale-led team of researchers has identified the protein that controls inflammation and the urge to itch in people who suffer from contact dermatitis due to exposure to poison ivy and other allergens.
 The study appears in the Journal of the Federation of American Societies for Experimental Biology.